Hypersensitivity Nephropathy

 History

-Patients with hypersensitivity nephropathy present with an abrupt onset of renal dysfunction due to acute interstitial nephritis, which may occur from a few weeks to several months following exposure to the cause (eg, drugs, infection)later.[11, 12, 13] Fever is present in 60-100% of patients.
-Other symptoms are much less uniform in their presentation.
+Patients with hypersensitivity nephropathy present with an abrupt onset of kidney dysfunction due to acute interstitial nephritis, which may occur from a few weeks to several months following exposure to the cause (eg, drugs, infection).[16, 17, 18] Fever is present in 60-100% of patients.
+Other signs and symptoms are much less uniform in their presentation.

 Patients with tubulointerstitial nephritis-uveitis (TINU) usually present with a 2- to 3-week history of uveitis.
 Uveitis may precede, accompany, or follow nephritis.
-Most patients with TINU experience a bilateral sudden-onset anterior uveitis with typical symptoms of redness, pain and photophobia.
-Patients may present with nonspecific constitutional symptoms including fever, rash, joint pain, malaise, or flank tenderness or be asymptomatic and detected through abnormal renal function (estimated GFR) tests.
-A proportion of patients develop peripheral blood eosinophilia but this is in an inconsistent feature.[9]
+Most patients with TINU experience a bilateral sudden-onset anterior uveitis with typical symptoms of redness, pain, and photophobia.
+Patients may present with nonspecific constitutional symptoms including fever, rash, joint pain, malaise, or flank tenderness or be asymptomatic; the latter cases are detected through abnormal kidney function studies (estimated glomerular filtration rate).

-Patients with NSAID-associated acute interstitial nephritis have a history of NSAID use, and symptoms of nephrotic syndrome may be present (eg, lower extremity edema, lethargy).
-When NSAIDs lead to acute interstitial nephritis, patients often present with nephrotic-range proteinuria.
-Extrarenal signs, such as eosinophilia and rash, are less common with NSAIDs than with other medications.
+Patients with acute interstitial nephritis associated with nonsteroidal anti-inflammatory drug (NSAID) use may present with signs and symptoms of nephrotic syndrome (eg, lower extremity edema, lethargy).
+Extrarenal signs, such as eosinophilia and rash, are less common with acute interstitial nephritis from NSAIDs than with cases from other medications.

 Physical